Change is a team effort

 The game changer was investing in the DCL as a school team: “leading change is hard on the individual”, adds Chris.

 “We’ve got so many staff who have been through the DCL, that we have a critical mass.
 We’ve been mindful over the years to spread the skills across faculties.
 We’re now doing the same with the Master of Contemporary Education.”

 Committing to change is one thing, change happens when the collective joins in.
 The collective joins when it sees positive results.

 New Zealand is the best example of the power of a team and the incredible outcomes that can result from a team effort.
-If schools are looking for transformative, sustainable change, then a school commitment to the DCL makes sense.
-If, however, you are an intrepid explorer and looking to be the change in your school, the DCL introduces you to a team of explorers just like you, ready to support, inspire, challenge and uplift you.
+If schools are looking for transformative, sustainable change, then a school commitment to DCL makes sense.
+If, however, you are an intrepid explorer and looking to be the change in your school, DCL introduces you to a team of explorers just like you, ready to support, inspire, challenge and uplift you.